nunofachada/simoututils/README.md

 [m, v, cit, ciw, sw, sk] = stats_analyze(s100v1.sdata', 0.05);
 ```

-The 0.05 value in the 2nd parameter is the significance level for the confidence
+The 0.05 value in the second parameter is the significance level for the
-intervals and the Shapiro-Wilk test.
+confidence intervals and the Shapiro-Wilk test.
 The variables returned by the
 [stats_analyze] function have 36 rows, one per focal measure.
 The `m` (mean),
 `v` (variance), `sw` (_p_-value of the Shapiro-Wilk test) and `sk` (skewness)
 variables have only one column, i.e. one value per focal measure, while the